Merkel calls migrant push at EU's border 'unacceptable'

 Merkel said she hoped the issue can be solved through dialogue.
 Merkel, who has been chancellor since 2005, plans to step down after an election later this month.

+Duda’s office said Duda would instead be in the southern Polish city of Katowice for celebrations marking the anniversary of Solidarity, the anti-communist trade union.

+Relations have sometimes been strained under Poland's government because it has often said it plans to demand reparations from World War II, an issue that resonates with older Poles.
+Germany often voices remorse for its wartime occupation of Poland, but says the issue of reparations has already been dealt with.

-Morawiecki said that despite some disagreements, the Polish-German relationship has developed during Merkel's time at the helm.
+Morawiecki said that despite some disagreements, the Polish-German relationship has developed well during Merkel's time at the helm, and thanked her for her cooperation.

-“Our economic relations are very good, Polish companies are growing in cooperation with German companies, and vice versa, for which I am very grateful,” Morawiecki said.
+“We have very often discussed difficult topics, but our solid political coordination has also led to the fact that our economic relations are very good,” he said.

 He said that “despite various differences, we are able, above all, to emphasize what unites us."

 Merkel also commemorated the victims of World War II in Warsaw by laying a wreath at the Tomb of the Unknown Soldier.
-The war began with Germany's invasion of Poland and left tens of thousands of dead, with some 6 million killed in Poland.
+The war began with Germany's invasion of Poland.
+Tens of millions of people were killed in the war, with some 6 million killed in Poland.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.